Laurens-Wuyts/RPi-to-windows-shell/README.md

   - On RPi in the /var/www/ folder
   - Browse to the website of your pi and try it out!

-The .htaccess file is important for enabeling CGI and to protect your webpage because from this page anyone can access your computer without the .htaccess file.
+The .htaccess file is important for enabeling CGI.
+It is also to protect your webpage because without this file anyone could access your computer.

 <b>!
 For these files to work you'll need some libraries !</b>